mandober/rust-debrief/types/type_05.md

 instantiated through a reference type, such as `&str`

-## Tuple types: tuple and unt type
+## Tuple types: tuple and unit type

 ## Tuple
 A tuple type is a heterogeneous product of other types, called the elements of the tuple.